The U.S. confirms its first human case of New World screwworm. What is it?

 Human cases are relatively rare these days, though counts are growing in some parts of South America.

-Screwworm used to be in the U.S., mainly in Florida, Texas and, during the summer, sometimes as far north as the Dakotas, Scott says.
+Screwworm used to be in the U.S., mainly in Florida and Texas and, during the summer, sometimes as far north as the Dakotas, Scott says.

-In the 1950s, scientists with the U.S. Department of Agriculture (USDA) pioneered a method of combating them known as the sterile insect technique, which Scott calls "one of the great success stories of the USDA of the 20th century."
+In the 1950s, scientists with the U.S. Department of Agriculture (USDA) pioneered a method of combating the screwworms known as the sterile insect technique, which Scott calls "one of the great success stories of the USDA of the 20th century."

 Instead of using broad-spectrum insecticides, they decided to use the pest itself as a control agent.
 That involves mass-rearing insects inside factories, sterilizing them with radiation and then releasing them — either from the ground or, as is the case today, by "planes that fly very precise routes."